 Connect Redshift with Statisfy

 The Redshift integration lets you import data from your Amazon Redshift cluster into Statisfy.
 Sync product usage metrics, account-level custom fields, and custom objects from the same warehouse you use for analytics.
 Redshift is PostgreSQL wire-compatible, so the connection model and configuration UX mirror the PostgreSQL integration — the differences are around schema introspection and the SQL dialect Statisfy uses to validate your queries.
+You can find the shared self-serve concepts — query types, resolvers, transformers, schedules, configuration history — in Integration Concepts.
+This page focuses on what’s specific to Redshift.
 Prerequisites:- Admin access to Statisfy

 - A Redshift cluster reachable from Statisfy’s egress IPs (see Network Access below)